Prosecutors drop charges against Adnan Syed, subject of "Serial" podcast, in 1999 killing

 Prosecutors also noted unreliable cellphone data was used during Syed's court case to corroborate his whereabouts on the day of the crime.
 The notice on the records specifically advised that the billing locations for incoming calls "would not be considered reliable information for location."

-Syed served more than 20 years in prison for the strangling of Lee, who was 18 at the time.
+Lee was 18 at the time of her death.
 Her body was found weeks later buried in a Baltimore park.

 for more features.